kammitama5/kammitama5.github.io/_posts/2020-09-09-Wednesday-September-9th.md

 - Today's writing group was more stream of consciousness.
 It was a challenging subject for me, to be honest.
 - I'm also a bit tired, as I had a lot going on this week (still do).
 I also had my first live writing consult today!
 - I have to stay up late to write code.
 Wish me compiles!
 Weird how my life is between writing papers and writing code now.
 Pretty much a lot of writing.
-However, I am doing this class tonight that will be letting me draw some stuff, so that should be kind of cool.
+However, I am doing this class tonight (obviously not related to PhD or school) that will be letting me draw some stuff with computers, so that should be kind of cool.
 I thought of getting a replacement for my Wacom that I had to get rid of when I moved.
 I kind of miss it (I had three Wacoms, tbh).
 I also have been in a LOT of meetings.
 Ugh.
 Meetings.
 I was in meetings from 11am all the way to 11:30pm last night. :(

 ## Prompt